neuschaefer/reform-handbook/src/source/parts.rst

 - Keyboard, connecting to the motherboard via two JST-PH cables
 - OLED display, connecting to the keyboard via a 4-pin 1mm pitch flex cable
 - Trackball or Trackpad, connecting to motherboard via one JST-PH cable

+The main box features four neodymium bar magnets inserted into slots below the front edge.
+These match with their counterparts in the screen front.

 Keyboard Frame
 --------------